IntersectMBO/intersect-constitutional-council/vote-rationales/2025-08-01-multi-voting-tw/markdowns/833e#11-rationale.jsonld.md

 # Conclusion

-The Intersect Constitutional Council considers this treasury withdrawal action to be Constituional.
+The Intersect Constitutional Council considers this treasury withdrawal action to be Constitutional.

 # Internal Vote